Decomposable Fourier Multipliers and an Operator-Algebraic Characterization of Amenability: Fourier-Stieltjes algebras and decomposable multipliers on

 So the condition \eqref{def-pos-def} translates to

 \end{proof}

-\paragraph{Fourier-Stieltjes algebras} In the case of groupoids, we warn the reader that there exists three notions of Fourier-Stieltjes algebra introduced in the papers \cite{Pat2}, \cite{Ren1} and \cite{RaW1}.
-See the beautiful survey \cite{Pat1} for more information.
-We need a particular case of a result on Fourier-Stieltjes algebras associated with measured groupoids.
-A careful study of the proof of \cite[Prop.
-1.3 and Lemma 1.1]{Ren1} and \cite[Prop.
-5]{Pat2} gives indeed the following result.
+\paragraph{A characterization of functions of Fourier-Stieltjes algebras} In the case of groupoids, we caution the reader that there exist three notions of Fourier-Stieltjes algebra, introduced in the papers \cite{Pat04}, \cite{Ren97} and \cite{RaW97}.
+We refer to the excellent survey \cite{Pat03} for more information.
+We require a specific case (for groups) of a result, essentially stated in \cite[Proposition 1.3 p.~459 and Lemma 1.1 p.~460]{Ren97} and \cite[Proposition 5 p.~1266]{Pat04} that is more generally stated for Fourier-Stieltjes algebras associated with measured groupoids.
+Unfortunately, the proof of \cite[Proposition 1.3 p.~459]{Ren97} is false\footnote{\thefootnote.
+The operator $L'(\gamma)$ of \cite[Proposition 1.3 p.~459]{Ren97} is not a unitary.} (the result \cite[Proposition 5 p.~1266]{Pat04} is incomplete) and must be corrected.
+Consequently, we provide an argument sufficient for our purposes.